Kajabi/kajabi-guides/titles-for-developers.md

 * Follows established patterns and approaches within existing code bases with ease.
 * Great understanding of Ruby and Rails environments.
 Capable of mining source code when required.
 * Can provide feedback and training on the work of junior developers.
+* Capable of architecting and operating systems of medium complexity
+* Ability to understand and operate interesting systems not provided by a framework (understand redis data and commands, and build trivial systems on top of it) or framework provided but less used (caching)
 * Capable of executing projects across multiple domains (say, web app that needs an API backend).
 * Capable of handling customer support, maintenance, and application operational issues with little assistance.